Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Identified through the Deciphering Developmental Disorders (DDD) study, a large UK initiative that sequenced thousands of children with undiagnosed developmental conditions.

-Relevance for families This case added respiratory/structural findings to the SETD5 Syndrome phenotype and provided another detailed clinical profile helpful for families comparing features with their own children.
+This case added a structural respiratory finding to the SETD5 Syndrome feature range and provided another detailed clinical profile that may be helpful for families comparing features with their own children.

 SETD5 Nonsense Mutation Associated With Diaphragmatic Hernia and Severe Cortical Dysplasia